extrned/Bible-CLI-lite/README.md

+**!!!
+FIRST BIBLE NIV VERSION IN PLAIN TEXT RIGHT IN THIS REPO !!!**
 # What was this supposed to be for
 - In memory of King Terry
 - Large massive functionality considering it's in a terminal